-Sources of Donated Books

-for Schools and Libraries

 Peace Corps Information Collection and Exchange Publication No. RE003

+Reprinted \\\\\

-Table of Contents
+Table Of Contents

-Introduction V
+Introduction

 Peace Corps Volunteers and Library/Resource Center Development vii

-Consider Donated Books xiii
+Consider Donated Booksxiii

-Tips on the Use of This List of Book Donors XV
+Tips on the Use of This List of Book Donorsxv

-Book Donations and the Peace Corps xvii
+Book Donations and the Peace Corpsxvii

-List of Sources
+List Of Sources

-Section A 1
+Section A1

-African Library Project 1
+African Library Project1

-Books for Africa (BFA) 3
+Books for Africa (BFA) 4

 Books for International Goodwill (B.I.G.)
-4

-Brother's Brother Foundation (BBF) 5
+Brother's Brother Foundation (BBF)6

-Darien Book Aid Plan 7
+Darien Book Aid Plan7

-International Book Project (IBP) 8
+International Book Project (IBP)8

-Section B 11
+Section B11

-African Children's Libraries 11

-Asia Foundation's Books for Asia 12
+Asia Foundation's Books for Asia11

-Book Aid International 13
+Book Aid International12

-Books Abroad 14
+Books Abroad

-Books for Peace (BFP) 15

-Books for the Barrios, Inc. 17
+Books for the Barrios, Inc14

-Bridge to Asia 17
+Bridge to Asia15

-Diana's Books 18
+Diana's Books

+The Donohue Group, Inc17

-Ethiopia Reads 19
+Ethiopia Reads17

-Global Book Exchange (GBX) 20

-International Book Bank (IBB) 21
+International Book Bank (IBB)18

-Operation Bookshelf 22
+Project Handclasp19

-Project Handclasp 23
+Project Hope21

-READ International 24

-Room to Read 25

-Rotary Books for the World 26

-Sabre Foundation, Inc. 27
+Sabre Foundation, Inc .
+21

-Skipping Stones 28
+Skipping Stones .
+22

+A Thousand Books .
+23

+Universal Book Effort (Uni-Book) .
+24

-The World Bank Family Network (WBFN) Book Project 29
+The World Bank Family Network (WBFN) Book Project .
+25

 Introduction

-Sources of Donated Books for Schools and Libraries [ICE No. RE003] is intended to help Peace Corps Volunteers and their counterparts identify organizations that might provide books and other educational materials for schools and libraries in their communities.
+Sources of Donated Books [ICE No. RE003] is intended to help Peace Corps Volunteers and their counterparts identify organizations that might provide books and other educational materials for their communities.
 The services described for each organization listed in Section A apply specifically to Peace Corps Volunteers.
-The services and procedures for organizations listed in Section B apply to counterparts or other host country nationals requesting assistance directly.
+The services and procedures for organizations listed in Section B apply to counterparts or other 'host country nationals requesting assistance directly.

-The Peace Corps' Information Collection and Exchange (ICE) unit produces this publication, with input from the Office of Private Sector Initiatives (OPSI) concerning donations to the Peace Corps.
+The Peace Corps' Information Collection and Exchange (ICE) unit produces this publication, with input from the Office of Private Sector Initiatives concerning donations to the Peace Corps.
 ICE updates the program descriptions in this publication with information provided by the organizations listed.

 Earlier versions of this publication are now obsolete and may contain misleading information.
 Please discard and recycle them.

-NOTE: Inclusion of organizations, Web addresses, or links to websites in this publication does not indicate endorsement of content or programs.
+NOTE: Inclusion of organizations, Web addresses, or links to websites in this publication does not indicate endorsement of content or work program.

 Peace Corps Volunteers and Library/ Resource Center Development

 Many Peace Corps Volunteers are involved, either as a primary project or secondary activity, with local library or resource center development.
 Volunteers in all projects from agriculture to environmental education to youth development might consider assisting with a library.
 If you are a Volunteer in an education project, you might ask or be asked to assist with a school library; other Volunteers will recognize a possibility within their communities for starting or improving a library or resource center.
-You might be involved in an information communication technology project and assist with development of a digital library.
+You might be involved in an information communication technology project and assist with development of an electronic library.
 In some instances, members of a community may identify library development as a priority and approach you for assistance.

 Regardless of the impetus for the project, it is important that you work closely, through all stages of the library development process, with a counterpart or counterparts.
 For a library to continue successfully after your departure, the community members must be stakeholders and have true ownership of the library.
 Sustainability depends on community involvement.

 For examples of cooperative efforts in resource center secondary activities, see Small Project Assistance Program: Supporting Sustainable Community Development [ICE No. M0082].
-This Idea Book, available from the Information Collection and Exchange (ICE) unit, provides examples of Volunteer and community involvement with business, child welfare, computer training, environment, nongovernmental organizations (NGOs) and youth resource center projects.
+This Idea Book, available from the Information Collection and Exchange (ICE) unit, provides examples of Volunteer and community involvement with business, child welfare, computer training, environment, nongovernmental organizations (NGO) and youth resource center projects.
 It also includes sections on planning, implementing, monitoring, and evaluating secondary activities.

 There are a number of questions to ask before embarking on a library development activity.
 Involve your counterpart and other community members in the discussion of these and other questions as you consider, for example:

 Is a resource center/library needed?
 How do you know?

+.....